Professor of Pediatrics, Pulmonary

 Medical Director, Pediatric Clinical Research Center (PCRC)

-Dr. Blythe Thomson is the medical director of the Seattle Children’s Pediatric Clinical Research Center (PCRC).
-She also serves on the Institutional Review Board, Human Subjects Protection Advisory Committee, Department of Pediatrics Recognition Committee, and Ambulatory Oversight Committee at Seattle Children’s and the Institutional Biosafety Committee of the Seattle Cancer Care Alliance.
+Dr. Blythe Thomson is the medical director of the Pediatric Clinical Research Center (PCRC).
+She also serves on the Institutional Review Board, Human Subjects Protection Advisory Committee, Department of Pediatrics Recognition Committee and Ambulatory Oversight Committee at Children’s and the Institutional Biosafety Committee of the Seattle Cancer Care Alliance.
 Her clinical and research interests focus on leukemia.
-Thomson has local leadership roles on several research projects for the treatment of leukemia, including the INTERFANT study for infant acute lymphoblastic leukemia and research studies for newly diagnosed pre-B-cell leukemia.
-She is participating member of the Therapeutic Advances in Childhood Leukemia consortium to investigate novel therapies for relapsed and refractory leukemia.
+Thomson has local leadership roles on several research projects for the treatment of leukemia, including the INTERFANT study for infant acute lymphoblastic leukemia and research studies for newly diagnosed pre–B-cell leukemia.
+She is a participating member of the Therapeutic Advances in Childhood Leukemia consortium to investigate novel therapies for relapsed and refractory leukemia.

 Research Associate Professor of Pediatrics, Pulmonary

 Dr. Nicole Mayer-Hamblett is the director of the Children’s Core for Biomedical Statistics (CCBS) and a co-director of the CFTDN.
 Her research interests include developing novel longitudinal analysis methodology and maximizing the efficiency of using repeated measures in randomized clinical trials.
 Hamblett provides statistical training to clinical researchers and scientists through guest lectures and short courses, with applications to both the preclinical and clinical fields.
 As director of the CCBS, Hamblett oversees the statistical consultation to several pediatrics faculty members throughout Children’s and uses her expertise in the conduct and analysis of pediatric studies to collaborate in the development of both local and NIH grant submissions.